UK-bound Ukraine orphans stuck in Poland awaiting paperwork

-WARSAW, Poland (AP) — Dozens of Ukrainian orphans and their carers who are headed to refuge in the UK were stuck Tuesday in Poland due to missing paperwork from Ukraine.
+WARSAW, Poland (AP) — Dozens of Ukrainian orphans and their caregivers who are headed to refuge in the UK were stuck Tuesday in Poland due to missing paperwork from Ukraine.

 The nearly 50 youngsters from orphanages in the central Ukrainian city of Dnipro were due to fly to London on Monday before traveling on to Scotland.